-School begins at 7:15 a.m. at Kemper County Lower Elementary, Kemper County Upper Elementary, Kemper County Middle, and Kemper County High School.
-A tardy bell rings at 8:10 a.m. at Kemper County Lower Elementary; 8:00 a.m. at Kemper County Upper Elementary; 7:48 a.m. at Kemper County Middle School; and 8:00 a.m. at Kemper County High School.
+School begins at 7:15 a.m. at Kemper County Elementary, Kemper County Middle, and Kemper County High School.
+A tardy bell rings at 8:10 a.m. at Kemper County Elementary; 7:48 a.m. at Kemper County Middle School; and 8:00 a.m. at Kemper County High School.
 Every student should be in school prior to the ringing of the tardy bell.
 The teacher will document anyone who comes to school after the tardy bell as tardy.
 Likewise, the teacher will document any student who arrives to a class after the ringing of the tardy bell for that class as tardy.

-If a student arrives late, a parent or guardian and report must accompany him/her directly to the attendance clerk's office or to the school secretary.
-No student will be signed in over the telephone except in cases of extreme emergencies.
-Students who are on a late bus must report to the attendance clerk or school secretary to sign in and to receive a late-bus pass.
-In order to be admitted to class, all late students must have a written excuse.
+- If a student arrives after 8:15, a parent or guardian and report must accompany him/her directly to the attendance clerk's office or to the school secretary.
+No student will be signed in over the telephone except in cases of extreme emergencies. - Students who are on a late bus must report to the attendance clerk or school secretary to sign in and to receive a late-bus pass. - In order to be admitted to class, all late students must have a written excuse. - A student who receives their 3rd (third) unexcused tardy will receive in-school reassignment.